choi-calvin/korean-som/README.md

 ## Replicating the results

+This section goes through the directory structure and files included in this repository.

 ### Data

 A copy of the data used in the paper is stored in `Ko/`.
 This was retrieved from